 - The BEIS direction letter and accompanying annexes can be found here.

 What parts of the SEC were affected?

-The redlined changes to Appendix E and Appendix AB can be found here.
+The redlined changes for SEC Appendix AL can be found here.

 Our Document Log lists the versions of each SEC document now in effect following this release.